larkinandy/ChildrensHealthSocialMediaASP3IRE/README.md

 **Summary** <br>
 This github repository contains python scripts and custom classes for ingesting social media records into a Neo4j database as well as deep learning models and jupyter notebooks for and researching attitudes, perceptions, behaviors, and children's environmental health social media misinformation.

+**Why Social Media for Children's Health?** <br>
+Children's environmental health issues can arise quickly and/or within overlooked and underserved populations.
+Social media analytics of public datasets allows for hard to reach voices to be heard, and for quickly identifying arising children's environmental health issues.

 ![GitHub Logo](/images/1x/Overview.png)

 **Repository Structure** <br>